Prostitution in Brazil: Regulation

 Prostitution itself (exchanging sex for money) in Brazil is legal, as there are no laws forbidding adult sex work, but it is illegal to operate a brothel or to employ sex workers in any other way.

-The illegality of these types of houses is almost a contradiction, considering that most of the sex workers can't afford to work in an autonomous way.

-The houses might be illegal, but aren't unusual in Brazil.
+The houses might be illegal, but are not unusual in Brazil.
 Most of them are full of corruption and sexual exploitation.
 The federal deputy Jean Wyllys presented, in 2013, the Gabriela Leite Law Project.
 A project that aims to regulate the sex worker profession and rights.

-The project would not only put an end to the terrible situations sex workers are subjected to, but would also help to avoid child sex trafficking and human trafficking for sexual exploitation.
-The Gabriela Leite law also emphasizes the urgency to regulate brothels and makes a clear distinction between sexual services and sexual exploitation.

 In 2002 pressure by the sex worker organization Davida contributed to the Brazilian Ministry of Labor adding "sex worker" to an official list of occupations.

 Professional sex work is not regulated in any way (no mandatory health checks, no licenses are issued, etc.), but sex workers and call girls can contribute to the official government pension fund and receive benefits when they retire.

 Fernando Gabeira, founder of the Green Party, has been a strong voice for sex workers' rights in Brazil and introduced legislation in Congress to recognize sex workers as a profession.
 The bill was defeated in 2007.

 Brazilian sex workers have campaigned for the repeal of laws criminalizing the maintenance of whorehouses and pimping.
 Those offenses carry sentences from two to five years in prison.
 They demanded that they should pay social benefits and get all the privileges like any other worker.
 The National Network of Sex Professionals (Rede Brasileira de Prostitutas) was angry at Beijing's (4th) International Conference on Women for their condemnation of prostitution.
 Their leader, ex-prostitute and sociologist Gabriela da Silva Leite, said that she had classes with sociologist Fernando Henrique Cardoso at University of São Paulo, who later became Brazil's president.